Algebraic entropy of amenable group actions: Abstract

 \section{Abstract}

-{Let $R$ be a ring, let $G$ be a countable amenable group and let $\RG$ be a crossed product.
-The goal of this paper is to construct, starting with a suitable length function $L$ on the category of left modules over $R$, a length function on a subcategory of the category of left modules over $\RG$, which coincides with the whole category if $L({}_RR) <\infty$.
-This construction can be performed using a dynamical invariant associated with the original length function $L$, called algebraic $L$-entropy.
+{Let $R$ be a ring, let $G$ be an amenable group and let $\RG$ be a crossed product.
+The goal of this paper is to construct, starting with a suitable additive function $L$ on the category of left modules over $R$, an additive function on a subcategory of the category of left modules over $\RG$, which coincides with the whole category if $L({}_RR) <\infty$.
+This construction can be performed using a dynamical invariant associated with the original function $L$, called algebraic $L$-entropy.
 We apply our results to two classical problems on group rings: the Stable Finiteness and the Zero-Divisors Conjectures.}

 --------------------------------